Aniket-d-d/k8s-jenkins-app/README.md

 Build a new Job on jenkins and copy the Jenkinsfile from this repo to pipeline script.
 Jenkins will deploy the application on minikube cluster in "dev-server".

+## Accessing the Application
+Open the port 30009 on "dev-server" instance.
+You can Access the Application over there.
 Thankyou.